thchr/Brillouin.jl/docs/src/kpaths.md

 ## Interpolation
 Interpolation of a `KPath` structure can be achieved using either [`interpolate(::KPath, ::Integer)`](@ref) or [`splice(::KPath, ::Integer)`](@ref), returning a `KPathInterpolant`.
-As an example, `interpolate(kp, N)` returns an interpolation with a *target* of `N` interpolation points, distributed as equidistantly as possible:
+As an example, `interpolate(kp, N)` returns an interpolation with a *target* of `N` interpolation points, distributed as equidistantly as possible (with the distance metric evaluated in Cartesian space):
 ```@example kpath
 kpi = interpolate(kp, 100)
 ```
 The returned `KPathInterpolant` implements the `AbstractVector` interface, with iterants returning `SVector{D, Float64}` elements.
 To get a conventional "flat" vector, we can simply call `collect(kpi)`.

-Internally, `KPathInterpolant`includes additional structure and information: namely, the high-symmetry points and associated labels along the path as well as a partitioning into connected vs. disconnected path segments.
+Internally, `KPathInterpolant` includes additional structure and information: namely, the high-symmetry points and associated labels along the path as well as a partitioning into connected vs. disconnected path segments.

 ## Band structure
-The additional structure in `KPathInterpolation`s enable convenient and clear visualization of band structure diagrams in combination with PlotlyJS.
+The additional structure of `KPathInterpolation` enables convenient and clear visualizations of band structure diagrams in combination with PlotlyJS.

 To illustrate this, suppose we are considering a tight-binding problem for an *s*-orbital situated at the 1a Wyckoff position.
 Such a problem has a single band with dispersion [^1] (assuming a cubic side length ``a = 1``):
 ```math